floweredscarf/su25/labs/lab09/index.md

 Compute the order of growth
 : Given the cost function, we can then compute the **order of growth** for a program.
-In the `removeZeroes` example, we saw how we could compute an exact count and then find the correct order of growth runtime classification for it by simplifying the expression.
+For example, if we computed the exact step count of a program, we can simplify that expression to find the correct order of growth runtime classification.

 Later, we'll learn a few shortcuts and practice building intuition / inspection to determine orders of growth, but it's helpful to remember that we're always